getsentry/sentry-python/MIGRATION_GUIDE.md

   | `version`        | `network.protocol.name`, `network.protocol.version` |
   | full URL         | `url.full`                                          |

-- If you're using the generic WSGI integration, the `sampling_context` argument of `traces_sampler` doesn't contain the `wsgi_environ` object anymore.
+- If you're using the generic WSGI integration and a custom traces/profiles sampler, the `sampling_context` argument of `traces_sampler` and `profiles_sampler` doesn't contain the `wsgi_environ` object anymore.
 Instead, the individual properties of the environment are accessible, if available, as follows:

   | Env property      | Sampling context key(s)                           |
   | ----------------- | ------------------------------------------------- |